slakkenhuis/stilish/README.md

 stilish (work-in-progress)
 ===============================================================================

-`stilish` is — or rather *will be* — a simple, modular tool for organising the windows on your desktop.
+`stilish` will be a simple, modular, *versatile* tool for organising the windows on your desktop.

-It is being written because I got tired of the clunkiness of stacking WMs; of the assumptions that dynamic tiling WMs make; of the mental burden that manual tiling WMs place on the user; and of how time-consuming it is to try all of them only to come to this conclusion.
+It is written because I got tired of the clunkiness of stacking WMs; of the assumptions that dynamic tiling WMs make; of the mental burden that manual tiling WMs place on the user; and of how time-consuming it is to try all of them only to come to this conclusion.

 At the moment, `stilish` is only an idea.
-I am currently fleshing it out by writing a [proposal](PROPOSAL.md).
-Since it's a hobby project, I'm more concerned with 'getting it right' than with delivering — I will work on it very sporadically, in my free time.
-Moreover, it is exhausting even to *look* at the documentation for X; so I'll be happy if I can achieve only part of my proposal.
-Therefore, unless other developers take an interest, it will probably take a while before the actual program is finished.
+I am currently fleshing it out.
+Since it's a hobby project, work on it will be sporadic and I'm allowing for perfectionism to delay delivery.

 Supporting programs
 -------------------------------------------------------------------------------

-Since `stilish` is quite modular, you will want additional software to get a complete working environment.
+Since `stilish` is modular, you will need additional software to get a complete working environment.
 I can only suggest what I have tried:

 -   It shouldn't really matter what underlying window manager you use, as long